-2.10.1 This is one form of interactive form of feedback in our school.
+2.10.1 This is one form of interactive feedback at Endeavour House School.
 It is used more readily in practical subjects and has a range of purposes, which include, appraising, seeking clarification, redirecting learning and encouraging reflection.
+On many occasions, this also supports the student's mental wellbeing, and a discussion is often had to unpick and support future targets and learning journey.

-2.11 Marking Techniques
+2.11 Marking